Enquiry

 1. Separate equipment to test safety and performance:

 Testing application security requires two distinct skill sets, specifically as new security threats and new application technologies evolve.
 Trying to be on top of both areas will dilute the abilities of a specific member of your team.
-You want both to be as keen as possible.
+You want both to be as effective as possible.

 3. Focus on significant code changes: